Eugène Chigot

-Eugène Henri Alexandre Chigot (/fr/; 22 November 1860 – 14 July 1923) was a post impressionist French painter.
+Eugène Henri Alexandre Chigot (/fr/; 22 November 1860 – 14 July 1923) was a French post-impressionist painter.
 A pupil of his father, the military painter Alphonse Chigot, in 1881 he entered the internationally renowned École des Beaux-Arts in Paris where he was exposed to the ideas of the realist movement of the Barbizon School and to Impressionism.
 He settled in Étaples in the Pas-de-Calais in an artists’ colony, later returning to Paris where he became a founder of the Salon d’Automne.
 An official military painter he painted a series of canvases in Calais and Nieuwpoort recording the destruction caused by the First World War.
 Chigot's reputation was built on his maritime and landscape paintings that arose from his affinity to Flanders and the Pas-de-Calais.
 He recorded the lives of the people of Flanders placing them within a landscape of soft opalescent light.
-Later his paintings show traces of expressionism and a more vibrant pallette.
-He was also a skilled nocturne painter who travelled extensively within France, Italy and Spain.
+As a result of his experiences as a Great War artist his later paintings show traces of expressionism and a more vibrant pallette.
+He was also a nocturne painter who travelled extensively within France, Italy and Spain.

 Early years

-Eugène Chigot was born in Valenciennes in French Flanders on 22 November 1860, the fourth child of six of Alphonse Chigot (1824 – 1917) and Pauline Chigot (née Dubreuil) (1825 – 1910).
+Eugène Chigot was born in Valenciennes in French Flanders on 22 November 1860, the fourth child of six of Alphonse Chigot (1824–1917) and Pauline Chigot (née Dubreuil) (1825–1910).
 His father was a former soldier and war artist who had served in the North African campaigns of the 1840s and later studied art in Valenciennes under Julien Potier.
 Eugène attended the Collège et Lycée Notre Dame des Dunes in Dunkerque where he met and befriended Henri Le Sidaner, who was to become a lifelong friend and supporter.
 His initial art training was as a pupil with his father Alphonse who operated an atelier in Valenciennes.
-His father was not initially supportive of his son becoming a full-time artist but acquiesced to his son's wishes upon the intervention of his artist colleague Alfred Philippe Roll (1846 – 1919), a former pupil of Léon Bonnat.
-In 1880, Chigot joined the atelier of Alexandre Cabanel and from 1881 until 1886 he attended the prestigious École des Beaux-Arts, at which he studied under Bonnat,Paul Vayson and Cabanel.
+His father was not initially supportive of his son becoming a full-time artist but acquiesced to his son's wishes upon the intervention of his artist colleague Alfred Philippe Roll (1846–1919), a former pupil of Léon Bonnat.
+In 1880, Chigot joined the atelier of Alexandre Cabanel and from 1881 until 1886 he attended the prestigious École des Beaux-Arts, where he studied under Bonnat, Paul Vayson, and Cabanel.
 The latter's influence on the young Chigot was considerable.
-Although Cabanel mainly painted in an academic style, that was dismissed derisively as L'art pompier (literally ‘Fireman art’) by some critics, he was a skilled painter with a deep knowledge of nineteenth century French art, in particular impressionism and the naturalism of the Barbizon School from which Jean-Baptiste-Camille Corot and Charles-François Daubigny were significant influences on Chigot.
+Although Cabanel mainly painted in an academic style that was dismissed derisively as L'art pompier (literally ‘Fireman art’) by some critics, he was a skilled painter with a deep knowledge of nineteenth-century French art, in particular impressionism and the naturalism of the Barbizon School from which Jean-Baptiste-Camille Corot and Charles-François Daubigny were significant influences on Chigot.
 Chigot's interests in the use of colour, softness of form and in atmospheric weather were formed under Cabanel's tutelage.